miajoubert/to-do-list/README.md

 # Todolist

-Inspired by Todoist, Todolist is an task-list platform on which users can create to-do lists with tasks.
+Inspired by Todoist, Todolist is a task-list platform on which users can create to-do lists (projects) with tasks to be completed.

 # Index